-The key function of amiibo Powersaves is to create backup files of your fully-trained amiibo figures.
+The primary function of amiibo Powersaves is to create backup files of your fully-trained amiibo figures.
 Within each figurine’s base is an NFC chip that contains all of its training data.
-Using Powersaves, you can save this training data as a .bin file, which you can then direct message or email to a tournament host.
+Using Powersaves, you can save this training data as a .bin file, which you can then send through a direct message or email to a tournament host.

-Let’s assume your Powersaves is all plugged in and ready to go.
+Let’s assume your Powersaves devices is all plugged in and ready to go.
 Place your amiibo on the tile, and the software screen should change.
 If you placed a Smash 4 amiibo figure on the base, the software should pop up with “SSB – (Character Name)”.
 If you placed a Smash Ultimate amiibo on the base, it’ll just say “AMIIBO”, and this is because the software was never updated to recognize characters introduced in this game.
-Don’t worry, though — you can still use Powersaves to back up its file anyway.
+Don’t worry, though — you can still back up its file.
 The software just won’t display the character’s name, is all.

 You can also restore backups to your amiibo.
 Want to retrain your FP?
 Make a backup, and then reset it.
 If you’re not happy with your new training, you can just restore the file you have saved earlier.
-Keep in mind: if you have two different Mario amiibo, you can’t freely restore their backups to each other.
-This requires something called a brain transplant, and our Discord server can set that up for you if you want!
-Additionally, backing up the files of characters with punctuation in their names (including Mr. Game & Watch and Dr. Mario) might give you trouble.
+Keep in mind: if you have two different Mario amiibo (for example), you can’t freely restore their backups to each other.
+This requires something called a brain transplant, and the Android-exclusive TagMo app is actually capable of doing this!
+Additionally, backing up the files of characters with punctuation in their names (including Mr. Game & Watch and Dr. Mario) might give you some trouble.
 Specifically, when you go to restore one of their backups, you might not see any that you can restore.
 Change their file names from “SSB_-_Dr. _Mario_(numbers)” to “AMIIBO_(numbers)” and they should work for you just fine.
 If you need any help restoring backups, join our community and we can help you out!

-And with that, that’s just about everything you need to know about amiibo Powersaves and how to use them.
+With that, that’s everything you need to know about amiibo Powersaves and how to use them.
 Here’s a quick recap: for Super Smash Bros.
 4, you can backup, restore, and choose stats and bonuses to give to your FP.
 For Super Smash Bros.
 Ultimate, you can only backup or restore its file, though you can also use external editors to change its Spirits or training data.
 As you can see, amiibo Powersaves have been a real help to our little scene, as they’ve allowed us to host online tournaments for over five years.
-Exion isn’t sponsored by Datel, although we wish it was.
+Exion isn’t sponsored by Datel, although we wish we were.
 Call us.